-NTRA applies a different fee structure for issuing licences for each type of service as per the following examples:
+The NTRA applies a different fee structure for issuing licences for each type of service as per the following examples:

-type of service as per the following examples.
 Service Applicable fees and security Wireless infrastructure leasing A one-time licensing fee of 50,000 Egyptian pounds; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by the Central Bank of Egypt (CBE); and a performance bond of 500,000 Egyptian pounds.
 Registrar A one-time licensing fee of 50,000 Egyptian pounds; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 20,000 Egyptian pounds.
 GMPCS No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 1,000 Egyptian pounds plus the inflation rate declared by CBE; annual charges for the equipment of the licensee's subscribers; and a performance bond of 150,000 Egyptian pounds.
 Access A one-time licensing fee of 1 million Egyptian pounds; 8% of the total annual revenues; a licence burden annual fee of 500,000 Egyptian pounds plus the inflation rate declared by CBE; annual charges for the equipment of the licensee's subscribers; and a performance bond of 50 million Egyptian pounds.
 Class A No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 500,000 Egyptian pounds.
-Class B No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and